-This course develops students’ written and oral communication skills for the professional environment.
+This course develops students? written and oral communication skills for the professional environment.
 Students will use supporting technology to improve writing mechanics, develop various forms of written assignments applicable to the business disciplines, evaluate research sources, and write a topical research paper.
 Students will also be required to make presentations, develop supporting materials for presentation effectiveness, communicate in small groups, and participate in feedback sessions.
-Writing-intensive course.
+Writing enhanced course.

 For business students with a major other than accounting.
 The course objective is to provide the student with an understanding and appreciation for the impact of federal taxation on business decisions.
-Prerequisite: ACCT 212.
+Prerequisite: ACCT 202 or ACCT 212.

-SOBA 360J.
+SOBA 360V.
 Social Justice and the Bottom Line.
 1 Unit.

 SOBA 385.
 Independent Study.
 0.5 or 1 Units.

 SOBA 390.
 Advanced Topics in Business.
 1 Unit.

 This course looks at various topics of interest to Business School students.
 This course emphasizes interactive and in-depth study of contemporary significant topics not covered in other School of Business Administration offerings.

 SOBA 394V.
 The Struggles of Apartheid and Social Justice - South Africa.
 1 Unit.

 This course focuses on Stetson's Social Justice Value.
 From the perspective of both literature, film, and philosophy, this course explores the historical and ongoing cultural and economic injustices that result from apartheid, including the effects of discrimination and prejudice.
 The course will compare and contrast apartheid to other forms of discrimination, including race, religion, gender, sexuality, and handicapped worldwide.
 Junior Seminar.